mbrewerton/DotNetPivotalTrackerApi/README.md

 ## Release Notes

 ### 1.0.3-Alpha1
-- Package is now compatible with UWP/UAP10 projects by referencing the
+- Package is now compatible with UWP/UAP10 projects by referencing the `DotNetPivotalTrackerApi.Portable` namespace

 ### 1.0.1-Alpha2
 - Added the ability to persist a Project Id to a PivotalTracker instance by passing as a parameter